reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 ### The Important Stuff
 I was pleasantly surprised to discover that many topics I had explored privately via google searches were discussed openly in a room full of hundreds of women and non-binary people!
 Those topics include:
-- Rockstars at Work, aka "Toxic Workers":  seems like we have all had that experience
+- Rockstars at Work, aka "Toxic Workers":  Ann Guilinger's [(@aguinlinger)](https://twitter.com/AGuilinger) talk on surviving toxic co-workers was enlightening and hopeful
 - Onboarding:  helping new employees as well as asking for help when we are the *new employee*
 - Mindfulness:  how just being aware can impact our actions
 - Getting Feedback:  from co-workers, that is **A**ctionable, **S**pecific and **K**ind.